vb-linux/pages/index.md

 ## And here I came...

-For me is void first linux distribuion which is easy to understand and manage, together with enough recent versions of packages and stability.
+For me is void first linux distribuion which is easy to understand and manage.

+Together with enough recent versions of packages and stability.

 so